Ae3232/headless-cms/content/for-clients/_index.md

   You can also access the CoTeams’ pool of available IT talents and quickly search, sort, and filter by skills, team category, etc. and invite them for bidding.
 howCoteamsItemImg2: "/images/clients/negotiate.svg"
 howCoteamsItemTitle2: Negotiation
-howCoteamsItemDescription2: Use the chat to talk to IT Teams and individual talents and proceed with interviewing IT teams/individual talents you like and select the one.
+howCoteamsItemDescription2: Use the chat to talk to IT teams and individual talents and proceed with interviewing.
 You agree on KPIs to track the performance of the remote team/talent and the project progress and negotiate SLA, including penalties for security breaches.
 You can use standard CoTeams contract or adjust it to reflect individual project specifics and you needs.
 howCoteamsItemImg3: "/images/clients/collaboration.svg"
 howCoteamsItemTitle3: Collaboration
 howCoteamsItemDescription3: Organize the transfer of the necessary knowledge to the